agriculture-vlab/agriculture-vlab/docs/datasets/conventions.md

 If the coordinate variables and their 1-D dimensions are named `lon` and `lat`, this implies a geographic coordinate reference system.
-If the coordinate variables and their 1-D dimensions are named `x` and `y`, this indicates either a geographic or projected CRS it must make use of the CRS encoding described in the  [CF Conventions on Grid Mapping].
+If the coordinate variables and their 1-D dimensions are named `x` and `y`, this indicates either a geographic or projected CRS, indicated by the CRS encoding described in the  [CF Conventions on Grid Mapping].
 This requires adding an extra variable named `crs` or `spatial_ref` to the datasets and refer to it using the `grid_mapping` attribute in the global attributes